Unthrottled/event-sourcing-workshop/README.md

 Remember when I said that the backend has not been built for data persistence?
 Well I lied, turns out that some of the REST API has been built out.
-Those parts are the static content forwarding and Avatar Image Persistence.
+Those parts are the static content forwarding and Avatar Image Persistence/Retreival.

-However the `GET` method call on `/api/pod/member/{identifier}/avatar` has not been implemented yet!

-This endpoint takes the path variable and will get the current avatar from the database and stream the chunks of data to the client!

 ### Where the Workshop Work Begins!

 #### 1. Create Minimal REST API

-In `RouterComponent` we will need to put our rest controller!
+In `PodRestController` we will need to put one of our rest controller!

 As a recap, here is the following outline of what the UI is expecting in regards as a REST API:
 - POST `/api/pod/event`
     - Accepts a `String` and returns the accepted `Event` (which is a string) as a `Optional` eg: `Optional<String>`
 - GET `/api/pod/members`
     - Returns a empty `Stream<Identifier>` remember that the return type _must_ be `application/json`!

+In `PodMemberRestController` we will need to put the other rest controller!

 - POST `/api/pod/member/{identifier}/event`
     - Accepts a `Event` and returns the accepted `Event` as a `Optional` eg: `Optional<Event>`
     - Needs to also take advantage  of the _path variable_